cemkeylan/doas-edit/README.md

-sudo-edit
+doas-edit
 =========

-Utilities for opening files with sudo
+Fork of sudo-edit for editing files with doas instead.